Drift trikes are such great fun, so it’s understandable that you’re excited to find yourself (or your kid) the best shiny trike out there.

 The manufacturer notes this drift trike is suitable for anybody aged 10 or older.
-Due to the large seat, it is also often used by parents holding a small child in front of them.
+Due to the large seat is also often used by parents holding a small child in front of them.
 This makes it truly a trike for the whole family!

 Say hello to the future!
 The Tribby Electric Kids Drift Trike stands out with a beautiful, slick design.
-The design also doesn’t contain any sharp edges, which makes it safer for your kid to play with.
+The design also doesn’t contain sharp edges, making it safer for your kid to play with.

 The battery-powered motor on this motorised drift trike allows your kid to ride in two different gears, making it fun for both younger and older children.
 It further comes with a seatbelt for extra safety and a large steering wheel for a firm grip while drifting.